 A gluten free s'mores cookie broken in half surrounded by chocolate chips.

-If you already love my chewy gluten free cookies, my double chocolate cookies or my giant gluten free NYC cookies then you will be a huge fan of these.
+• Love Gluten Free Cookies?
+Why not try my chewy gluten free cookies, my double chocolate cookies or my giant gluten free NYC cookies next?
+Any leftover marshmallows can be used for my S’Mores Brownies.

-• Butter: I use unsalted butter.
-For a dairy free cookie you could use a dairy free butter or vegan margarine instead.
-You may find the cookies spread a bit more though.
+• Butter: For a dairy free cookie use a vegan margarine instead, but you may find the cookies spread a bit more when baking so chill them thoroughly.

 • Egg: In the US you’ll need an XL egg, I use a UK large egg.